December 1, 2021, Press release

 including statements by Hans Vorländer

 Das Verhältnis ostdeutscher CDU-Politiker zu Russland

 In recent decades the demographic composition of the societies of Europe has changed considerably due to immigration.
 The number of inhabitants in Europe has noticeably increased, and in the past three years in particular the topic of migration has led to new political polarisations in the societies of Europe.
 The political and social challenges associated with this development are not yet foreseeable.
 There is a need for studies which explore the relationship between migration and democracy.

-MIDEM is a project of the Technische Universität Dresden in cooperation with the University of Duisburg-Essen, funded by Stiftung Mercator.
+MIDEM is a research center of the Technische Universität Dresden, funded by Stiftung Mercator.
 It is led by Prof. Dr. Hans Vorländer, TU Dresden.